hbctraining/variant_analysis/lessons/08_variant_filtering.md

 ## Low-Complexity Regions

-Low-complexity regions of the genome represent regions that have simple sequence repeats and variant callers are prone to make errors within these regions (see [Li, 2014](https://academic.oup.com/bioinformatics/article/30/20/2843/2422145)).
+Low-complexity regions of the genome represent regions that have simple sequence repeats; variant callers are prone to make errors within these regions (see [Li, 2014](https://academic.oup.com/bioinformatics/article/30/20/2843/2422145)).
 Some insertions and deletions (Indels) are erroreously called within these low-complexity regions by various variant callers.
 They found:

 > "low-complexity regions (LCRs), 2% of the human genome, harbor 80–90% of heterozygous INDEL calls and up to 60% of heterozygous SNPs" with false positive rates ranging from "10% to as high as 40%".

 As a result of the high error rates in these low-complexity regions, it is recommended to remove of these regions until better methods for variant calling in low-complexity regions can become established.
-The file that holds out LCR regions is in BED format, so we need to breifly discuss this file format.
+The file that holds our LCR regions is in BED format, so we need to breifly discuss this file format.

 ## BED Files